videojs/video.js/CONTRIBUTING.md

   grunt test
   ```

-8. Depending on whether you're adding something new, making a change or fix a bug, you'll want to do some up-front preparation.
+8. Depending on whether you're adding something new, making a change or fixing a bug, you'll want to do some up-front preparation.
    1. If you're fixing a bug, submit an issue for it.
 If you're fixing an existing bug, claim it by adding a comment to it.
 This will give a heads-up to anyone watching the issue that you're working on a fix.
 Please refer to the [Bugs](#bugs) section below for guidelines on filing new issues.
    2. Create a new branch for your work.